-The survey area provides limited foraging and cover habitat for local reptile species adapted to conditions within the Mojave Desert.
-The only reptilian species observed was western side-blotched lizard (Uta stansburiana elegans).
-Common reptilian species that could be expected to occur include Great Basin fence lizard (Sceloporus occidentalis longipes), Great basin gopher snake (Pituophis catenifer deserticola), and red racer (Coluber flagellum piceus).
+The survey area provides suitable foraging and cover habitat for local reptile species adapted to conditions within the Mojave Desert.
+No reptilian species were observed onsite at the time of the investigation.
+Common reptilian species that could be expected to occur include western side-blotched lizard (Uta stansburiana elegans) and Great Basin fence lizard (Sceloporus occidentalis longipes).